 Day Use and Picnic Areas

 Day use visitors may use the picnic areas provided at the campgrounds for $6 per vehicle.
 The receipt is good for the entire park for the day.
 The picnic areas offer tables, restrooms, and barbeques.
 Visitors may also park in legal turnouts along the highway and hike for free.
 Fire is not allowed anywhere except in the developed picnic areas and campgrounds.

 If you would like to help restore, rebuild, repair, and

 You may call the park for the most up to date information at 760-765-3020.

 :: Photo in this article by Laura Itogawa.

 Hual-Cu-Cuish Equestrian Staging Area

-CRSPIA and CEA (Cuyamaca Equestrian Association) have been working with the State Parks to reopen an equestrian staging area in the North end of our Park.
+CRSPIA and CEA (Cuyamaca Equestrian Association) have been working with the State what is binary option trading Parks to reopen an equestrian staging area in the North end of our Park.
 We are happy to announce that the old Boy Scout Camp, called Hual-Cu-Cuish, is currently designated as a temporary staging area for equestrians and is now open.
 More